HXong/Bussin-Buses/backend/README.md

 to start the Express web server:
 `npm start` INSIDE the 2006-SCSD-C2/backend directory

-run node src/services/scheduler.js to start query of the LTA Data and start Vehicle detection.
+using the `.env.example` file format, create a `.env` file on your local machine and add the necessary API keys. run node src/services/scheduler.js to start query of the LTA Data and start Vehicle detection.